 Presently in India, former Ms. India and actor Tanushree Dutta raised a sexual harassment complaint against the veteran actor Nana Patekar and director Vivek Agnihotri.
 This sent ripples across the nation, causing other women to come forward and brave their ordeals in public.

 Actors like Sandhya Mridul came in support of Vinata Nanda on sexual harassment charges against actor Alok Nath.
 Actor Kangana Ranaut and other women have made sexual harassment allegations against director Vikas Bahl.
 While senior journalist Priya Ramani and other women journalists have made sexual harassment allegations against the Cabinet Minister and veteran editor M.J.
 Akbar.
+However, M.J.
+Akbar, last perceived, still enjoys a relevant position in India.

 However, they all have met with legal deterrents, media trial, and legal notices.